charlsonso/python_dropbox/README.md

 Currently in alpha.
 Tested on OSX 10.11.16 on Python 3.7.0

+### Features
+1. Uploads new files to your Google Drive
+2. Update modified files to and from your Google Drive
+3. Deletes files in local if deleted from Google Drive

 ### Installation
 1. Clone repository
 ``` git clone git@github.com:so0p/python_dropbox.git ```